Endimyonn/Ascalon/README.md

 Under Unity, nothing extra needs to be done beyond importing it into the project.
 The "runner" (responsible for core initialization) and UI are loaded during startup automatically, and their prefabs can be found under `Modules/Unity/Resources/` if the startup configuration needs to be adjusted.
 Unity 2019.1 or newer is required.

 Under Godot, the runner and UI frontend should be added to the project's Autoload configuration.
 They can be found under `Modules/Godot/Scenes/`.
 The `Feed Entry` scene should not be added.
 Godot 4 or newer is recommended.
-3.x may work, has not been tested.
+3.x may work, but has not been tested.

 Otherwise, the Ascalon core must be initialized and configured manually.
 This involves creating a new `Ascalon`, configuring its module fields, and then calling the `Initialize()` method on it.
 See the built-in Unity/Godot runners for examples (in files `AscalonUnity.cs` and `AscalonGodot.cs`) of how to go about initialization.